giovdellap/NFFH/README.md

 #### Ivan Nicolò - 1857050 - @IvanNic06

+Documentation on Endpoints and Infrastructure is available on NFFH repository ( - NFFH-gateway:https://github.com/giovdellap/NFFH )

 ### To start:

 "start" script creates a new folder inside the current one called NFFH containing all the repos source code